 Fulk of Neuilly: He was a preacher that passionately took up the cause of the Fourth Crusade and convinced many nobles and others to enlist in the fight.

 Enrico Dandolo: He was the Doge of Venice and became one of the key leaders of the Fourth Crusade.
-It was probably his idea to sack the city of Zara and Constantinople in order to get payment for the ships built by Venice.
+It may have been his idea to sack the city of Zara and Constantinople in order to get payment for the ships built by Venice.

 Heretical History: The Münster Revolt